ibm-cloud-docs/cloud-object-storage/cli/curl.md

 ```
 {:codeblock}

-## Obtain your resource instance id
+## Get your resource instance ID
 {: #curl-instance-id}

 Some of the following commands require an `ibm-service-instance-id` parameter.
 To find this value, go to the **Service credentials** tab of your Object Storage instance in the cloud console.
-Create a new credential if needed, then use the *View credentials* drop-down to see the JSON format.
+Create a credential if needed, then use the *View credentials* menu to see the JSON format.
 Use the value of `resource_instance_id`.

-For use with curl APIs you only need the UUID that starts after the last single colon and ends before the final double colon.
-For example, the id `crn:v1:bluemix:public:cloud-object-storage:global:a/81caa0254631ce5f9330ae427618f209:39d8d161-22c4-4b77-a856-f11db5130d7d::` can be abbreviated to `39d8d161-22c4-4b77-a856-f11db5130d7d`.
+For use with curl APIs, you need only the UUID that starts after the last single colon and ends before the final double colon.
+For example, the ID `crn:v1:bluemix:public:cloud-object-storage:global:a/81caa0254631ce5f9330ae427618f209:39d8d161-22c4-4b77-a856-f11db5130d7d::` can be abbreviated to `39d8d161-22c4-4b77-a856-f11db5130d7d`.
 {:tip}

 ## List buckets